 JOHN: Which is considered suspect at times.

-HAMISH: This is noughts and crosses, laddie.
-Played for all the noughts and all the crosses.
+HAMISH: They’re playing for all the noughts and all the crosses.
 Anything can happen.

 JOHN: Hoo boy.